GeorgeTheSlayer/HollandSersen.com/content/tutorials/DaisyTutorial-Part1.md

 ![Folder](/Img/FolderShot.png)

 1. Open VS Code.
-2. Click on File -> Open.
+2. Click on File -> Open Folder.
 3. Find the Daisy Examples Folder on your computer.
 4. Click on the Folder Seed -> Oscillator
 5. Open the Folder.